Inflation: How to have a wedding while keeping costs down

 Laura, 41, a personal trainer from Penarth, said she was relaxed about her big day this coming Friday.

+She has been with her partner Martyn, 50, for more than a decade and they have a child together.

-Laura spent £150 on her dress and her mum has been tasked with making big batches of Welsh cakes for guests."We were quite cut-throat from the start," Laura said.
+Laura spent £150 on her dress and her mum has been tasked with making big batches of Welsh cakes for guests.

+"We were quite cut-throat from the start," Laura said.
 "There's no free bar, there's no great entertainment.
 It's just close friends, family and fish finger sandwiches.

-"It's simple, but it's the people we want to be there for our moment."Though she admits there were some contentious issues - with her mum insisting on flowers."I never wanted [them], but apparently everyone has to have some level of flowers.
+"It's simple, but it's the people we want to be there for our moment."

+Though she admits there were some contentious issues - with her mum insisting on flowers.

+"I never wanted [them], but apparently everyone has to have some level of flowers.
 So the small things do add up."

 She also offered a tip to others: "Start with a basic registry office and then maybe don't even tell venues it's a wedding.
 Because once you say wedding, they seem to just add this magical money."

+Being flexible on days of the week, times of the year and the number of guests can make the event much cheaper.

-She said the biggest costs are the venue and catering, "usually around 50% of your total budget"."That is where the main bulk of the of the cost is, but also where there's the biggest opportunity to adapt."
+She said the biggest costs are the venue and catering, "usually around 50% of your total budget".

+"That is where the main bulk of the of the cost is, but also where there's the biggest opportunity to adapt."

-Shakira Obaid, commercial director at wedding venue operator Oldwalls Collection, said: "It used to be all about a Saturday in August, but you can have a beautiful wedding at Easter, or there's the school holidays in February."If you're willing to compromise, then perhaps there could be massive savings to be made."Wedding providers are also watching costs closely and looking to offer competitive deals, according to Ms Obaid.
+Shakira Obaid, commercial director at wedding venue operator Oldwalls Collection, said: "It used to be all about a Saturday in August, but you can have a beautiful wedding at Easter, or there's the school holidays in February.

+"If you're willing to compromise, then perhaps there could be massive savings to be made."

+Wedding providers are also watching costs closely and looking to offer competitive deals, according to Ms Obaid.

-Oldwalls has recently introduced a fixed price "whirlwind package"."To secure the very best rates, you might need to be looking to bring that wedding forward," she said.
+"To secure the very best rates, you might need to be looking to bring that wedding forward," she said.
 "But six to 12 months is still ample opportunity to plan a wedding."